Harry M. Daugherty: Attorney General of the United States

 Following the resounding Republican victory in the fall of 1920, Daugherty was named Attorney General of the United States by President-elect Harding.
 Daugherty was confirmed by the Senate and assumed office on March 4, 1921.

+In the summer of 1922, Daugherty labeled the Great Railroad Strike of 1922 as "a conspiracy worthy of Lenin and Zinoviev".
+He sent US marshals to aid the railroad companies in their effort to defend their properties and defeat the strike.
+This action provoked a backlash from many congressmen, and a house committee voted to hear charges of impeachment against Daugherty, though it never resulted in an actual impeachment vote.